 Plays should be written for 1 or 2 actors.

-The winner will receive £150.
+The selected playwright will receive £200.
 We will try to give feedback to as many plays as possible but will only give it if we think it is helpful rather than for the sake of it - we don't have all the answers!

 Each winning play will be produced (in audio form) and released on The Painkiller Podcast.

 All plays should have been written post 20 March 2020 - the day most UK theatres closed.
 We also request you do not submit more than one play per submission window.